skip to main content

 Quantum’s 500 Mbps plan is a great starter speed for most households, and you’ll have enough bandwidth for family Netflix nights or work assignments.
 With 500 Mbps upload speeds, sputtering Zoom calls and lengthy Google Drive transfer times will be a problem of the past.
 And at only $50 per month, Quantum’s 500 Mbps plan is more budget-friendly than most fiber providers.

-Both Quantum plans also come with unlimited data and no-contract pricing.
-No-contract service means you can cancel your internet plan at any time without extra fees and your price won’t increase after a year.
+Both Quantum plans also come with unlimited data, no-contract pricing, and a Price for Life guarantee.
+No-contract service means you can cancel your internet plan at any time without extra fees, and Price for Life entails that your price won’t increase after a year—or ever.
 We’re huge fans of Quantum’s flat-rate pricing approach, which has become increasingly popular among fiber internet providers.

 Want to get Quantum Fiber?